Jaredslocker21/massage-at-solid-gym/README.md

-# Welcome too Massage at Solid Gym
+# Welcome to Massage at Solid Gym

 ![Responsive screenshot](/assets/images/mockupupdated.png)

 # MASSAGE AT SOLID GYM
 - The basis for this website is inspired by my own registered business here is southern Sweden.
 - This website aims to inspire future clients receive treatments by their local massage therapist.
-- Our demographic base is broad but is a local setting.
+- Our demographic base is broad but it is within a local setting.

 Welcome to Massage at Solid gym. https://jaredslocker21.github.io/massage-at-solid-gym/index.html

 ## UX/UI
- - Users are welcome to experience a clean and easily to navigate website.
+ - Users are welcome to experience a clean and easy to navigate website.
 Easy to access navigation bar, short and clear descriptions and an easy form to fill out.
  - Returning guests will also be able to find contact inormation and directions easily.
  - Initial frame concepts uses Balsamic wireframes.
- - This site will  explain in short.
-What Massage Therapy is, who benefits from it, what types of massage they can receive, prices, what to wear, how to contact us and be contacted by us.
+ - This site will explain and answer all questions in short.
+What Massage Therapy is?
+Who benefits from it?
+What types of massage they can receive?
+Prices?
+What to wear?
+How to contact us and be contacted by us.
  -  Original Template was created by the Code Institute.